By Ron Prichard

 I gave the answer my original program would have inserted, without emotion.

 “Science is never futile.
-There are 130 years of study on the records I brought back, of our world seen from angles never viewed before, and even of rogue objects in the vast emptiness in between.”
+There are 130 years of study on the records I brought back, of our world seen from angles never viewed before, of new worlds, and even of rogue objects in the vast emptiness in between.”

 They were from that emptiness, the ones following me.
 Lost their planet eons before.
 Perhaps killed it with disregard.
 Or violence.
 I understand they have amazing tools for violence.